-The Inclusion Manager can refer to specialist advice from the Child Development Centre.
-There are areas designated for 'quiet retreat' within or outside many class rooms such as the Rainbow Room and the Spiritual Garden, including time to talk with a Teaching Assistant.
+The Inclusion Manager can refer for specialist advice from the Child Development Centre.

+There are areas designated for 'quiet retreat' within or outside many class rooms such as the Rainbow Room, including time to talk with a Teaching Assistant.

 8. How will my child be included in activities outside the classroom, including school trips?